Skip To Content Skip To Menu Skip To Footer

 YEAR FOUR

-MUAC 401 (all emphases)
+MUAC 401 (all emphases) (note: a MUAC 3xx is pre-requisite for 401)

-MUAC 423 (performance studies emphasis)
+MUAC 3xx (music and sound studies emphasis)

-MUPS 424 (performance studies emphasis)
+MUPS 423 & 424 (performance emphasis)

 Co-curricular activities/programs

-The Music Appreciation Club
+The Music Society

-The Music Appreciation Club is also the sponsor for the student-led outreach initiative Composed - a group of Dickinson students who transport the love of music into the community via local elementary schools and community agencies.
+The Music Society is also the sponsor for the student-led outreach initiative Composed - a group of Dickinson students who transport the love of music into the community via local elementary schools and community agencies.
 Community students learn the basics of playing guitars, keyboards, or ukuleles, and how to write songs.

 Additional Remarks

-Recent graduates
+Recent Graduates

-Recent graduates of the department include a Fulbright Fellowship winner, others are attending or have attended graduate school in music-related fields at Princeton University, the University of Pennsylvania, University of California - Los Angeles, the Pennsylvania State University, the Royal Academy of Music (London), the University of Michigan, Indiana University, Rutgers, Catholic University, Temple University, New York University, Boston Conservatory, Berklee School of Music (Valencia and Boston), American University, and University of South Carolina.
-Graduates of the department are represented in the fields of music performance (the Philadelphia Orchestra), film and video game music, arts administration (the Lincoln Center, the Kennedy Center, BMI), musicological research (RILM), music publishing (G. Schirmer), music therapy, academia, and are teaching in public schools and privately.
-Dickinson music alumni teach at Concordia College, University of Texas, Arlington, and Princeton University.
+Recent graduates of the department include a Fulbright Fellowship winner; others are attending or have attended graduate school in music-related fields at Princeton University, the University of Pennsylvania, University of California - Los Angeles, the Pennsylvania State University, the Royal Academy of Music (London), the University of Michigan, Indiana University, Rutgers, Catholic University, Temple University, New York University, Boston Conservatory, Boston University; Berklee School of Music (Valencia & Boston), Ameican University, Longy School of Music, and University of Southern Carolina.